 From the main lodge entrance you will need to follow the main road to the left for about 0.1 miles to the trailhead which will be on the left.
+It begins near a bridge over South Inlet.
 Starting here will bring you in a counterclockwise direction of travel.
-Travel in either direction, no one way is better.
+Travel in either direction; no one way is better.

 Soon you will come to a major stream crossing where the bridge has been in slight disrepair but is planned to be fixed in the near future.
-Crossing can be a bit tricky and slippery, just take your time.
+Crossing can be a bit tricky and slippery; just take your time.
 On the opposite side of the bridge you will be again on an easy course with a slight climb and long easy descent.
-As you near the end of the trail you will have an excellent viewing area on the left that will afford you looks out over a bay to the great camp itself.
-The trail will come to a bridge which you will need to cross and take a left back through the great camp area and your car.
+As you near the end of the trail, you will have an excellent viewing area on the left that will afford you looks out over a bay to the Great Camp itself.
+The trail will come to a bridge which you will need to cross and take a left back through the Great Camp area and your vehicle.

 3.8 mile loop

 - 2 to 3 hours, loop

 - 1.5 to 2 hours, loop

 This is an excellent snowshoe or cross-country ski destination for the entire family.
 The gentle terrain and occasional small hill make for a fun filled afternoon on a pair of skis.
 The trail gets moderate winter use, so on many occasions it will be packed out for use.